-Now that we’ve properly covered some of the most spoken languages in the world, let’s move on to the real gold mine of ‘hello’ in different languages.
+Now that we’ve properly covered some of the most spoken languages in the world let’s move on to the real gold mine of ‘hello’ in different languages.
 From ‘hello’ in Arabic to ‘hello’ in Catalan and even Latin, you’ll find them all here.
-Besides, if you want to hear them in action in real conversations, spoken by real native speakers, you can always get Mondly.
-Just choose the language you always wanted to speak and you can be conversational from day 1.
+Besides, if you want to hear them in action in real conversations, spoken by fluent speakers, you can always get Mondly.
+Just choose the language you always wanted to speak, and you can be conversational from day 1.

-These next greetings are a mixture between formal and informal.
-Don’t worry though!
-This kind of ‘hello’ is the best choice for most social interactions regardless of the person you are addressing because it is somehow formal, but also friendly.
+These next greetings are a mixture of formal and informal.
+Don’t worry, though!
+This kind of ‘hello’ is the best choice for most social interactions regardless of the person you are addressing because it is somehow formal but also friendly.
 Just what you need when traveling abroad!How to say hello in different languages

 |Hello in Afrikaans||Hallo|